Integrating multiple databases#

 Explore the schema#

-The schema is complex, and some groups like Orders
+The schema is complex, and some groups like Orders and Invoice may be merged to simplify the instance.

 We first need to rename semantically equivalent properties to make them uniform across both databases.